Personal pronouns represent specific people or things. We use them depending on:

 Here are the personal pronouns, followed by some example sentences:

-Examples (in each case, the first example shows a subject pronoun, the second an object pronoun):
+Examples (in each pair, the first sentence shows a subject pronoun, the second an object pronoun):

 When we are talking about a single thing, we almost always use it.
 However, there are a few exceptions.
 We may sometimes refer to an animal as he/him or she/her, especially if the animal is domesticated or a pet.
 Ships (and some other vessels or vehicles) as well as some countries are often treated as female and referred to as she/her.
 Here are some examples: